jcheyer/aoc2021/README.md

 ## Day 19

+Skipped

 ## Day 20

 Took some time to see that algo[0] = # which requires special handling.
 I called it the b****Mode.

+## Day 21

+Part one was like: far too easy....
+Part 2 will be crazy.
+And Part 2 was crazy and I don't have a clue for the moment.

+## Day 22